Archives & Special Collections: A Distinctive Component of Leddy Library

 At some point in the early 1970s, the library’s growing number of non-circulating, protected items was moved to a small, dedicated storage space on an upper floor of the West Building.
 The collection was formally named “Special Collections” and librarian Jerry Malone was given responsibility for it.
 Malone had an undergraduate degree in History and a personal interest in the possibilities of the nascent collection; he augmented these qualifications by taking one or more Archives Methods courses at Wayne State University.
 In subsequent years he produced (or oversaw student production) of archival descriptions and finding aids for several large manuscript collections received by the library, producing work to the highest archival standards of the time.

 It appears that the establishment of Special Collections as a distinct component of the University Library (renamed Leddy Library in 1977) during the early 1970s led to an increase in acquisitions.
 University departments had their own library acquisition budgets in this era, which meant Special Collections acquisitions often reflected the research interests of particular faculty members (such as Futurism materials used by a French professor).
 Members of the university also facilitated the donation of manuscript materials of more general interest: University President J.F.
 Leddy, for instance, helped bring the papers of his friend Justice Emmett Hall to Special Collections.
 Some time later, when acquisition budgets shifted from teaching departments to the library itself, a small “rare books” fund was included within the library’s overall acquisition budget.
 Manuscripts continued to be received as donations from time to time, although there was no deliberate attempt to collect archival materials.
 In 1979-80 honorary degree recipient Conrad Black proposed to donate to the university some original records in his possession relating to Quebec Premier Maurice Duplessis, while at the same time University of Windsor professors Trevor Price (Political Science) and Larry Kulisek (History) were trying to drum up support for the preservation of Windsor/Essex archival records.
 These separate but simultaneous developments prompted the creation of an Archives Committee at the university, to discuss the possibilities for archival work in Leddy Library.

 1980s-mid 2010s: Development of the Archives

 In 1970-71 the library’s need for space to support its growing collections necessitated a major building extension (now known as “Main Building”).
 The extension included a basement space designed as an art gallery and meeting space for the university which was used as such for many years.
-However, over the course of the 1980s this small suite of rooms slowly transitioned from an art gallery to a home for Special Collections.
-Art was increasingly displayed in higher-traffic areas on the main floor instead, and Special Collections had continued to grow.
-Under the direction of Jerry Malone (styled as “Acting University Archivist” by 1982, although there was no official archives yet), the gallery space was retrofitted with temperature controls and additional security including a strongroom vault area.
+However, with the donation of the Duplessis papers in 1980, this small suite of rooms slowly transitioned from an art gallery to a home for Special Collections and its growing archival component.
+Art was displayed in higher-traffic areas on the main floor instead, and Jerry Malone (appointed as “Acting University Archivist” by 1982) oversaw the retrofit of the gallery space with temperature controls and additional security including a strongroom vault area.
 The library also invested in archival-quality boxes and folders to house the manuscript collection.
 Dr. Philip Mason, head of archives at Wayne State University, was called in to consult on these arrangements on several occasions.